-- Squeezing the patty mixture in cheesecloth helps eliminate excess moisture, making results more consistent and helping latkes brown more efficiently.
+- Squeezing the patty mixture in cheesecloth helps eliminate excess moisture, making the results more consistent and helping the latkes brown more efficiently.

 - Yield:Makes about 24 latkes

 - 1 1/2 pounds (680g) zucchini, trimmed and shredded on the shredding disk of a food processor (6 cups shredded)

 - 1 pound (450g) russet potatoes, peeled, trimmed, and shredded on the shredding disk of a food processor (3 cups shredded)